 3.1.2.3.2.
 Two samples bearing the new trade name or mark or equivalent documentation.

 3.1.2.4.
-In the case of a lamp with variable intensity, a concise description of the variable intensity control, an arrangement diagram and a specification of the characteristics of the system covering the entire range of intensity;

-3.1.2.5.
-If applicable in the case of a non-replaceable filament light source(s) or light source module(s) equipped with non-replaceable filament light source(s), the documents according to paragraph 3.5.3.;

-3.1.2.6.
-At the discretion of the applicant, the description may specify if the lamp may be installed on the vehicle with different inclinations of the reference axis in respect to the vehicle reference planes and to the ground, or rotate around its reference axis; these different conditions of installation shall be indicated in the communication form.

-3.1.2.7.
 If not otherwise specified for the relevant lamp, the following samples:

 (a) Two complete samples of the lamp.

 If application is made for the approval of lamps which are not identical but are symmetrical and suitable for mounting one on the left and one on the right side of the vehicle, the two samples submitted may be identical and be suitable for mounting only on the right or only on the left side of the vehicle;